richsoap/soapdav/README.md

 # soapdav

-Custom DAV service for private NAS
+Custom WebDAV service for private NAS service, in order to manage mess of manga